-This plan is called the Parramatta City Centre Local Infrastructure Contributions Plan 2022 (Amendment No 1).
-It commenced on 30 June 2023.
-This plan enables Council to collect contributions from development towards infrastructure needed by the people that will live and work in the development.
+This plan is called the Parramatta City Centre Local Infrastructure Contributions Plan 2022 (Amendment No 2).
+It commenced on (insert new date) This plan enables Council to collect contributions from development towards infrastructure needed by the people that will live and work in the development.